King County District Court roiled by alleged racist statements made by former presiding judge

 Anderson’s letter includes the slur Mahoney is alleged to have used.

 “It sickens me to write that word, even in the context of this message, but I find it necessary to use your exact language for clarity — appalling language that fell from your lips with such ease and comfort that it might not have been the first time you spoke that word socially,” Anderson wrote.
+“It is shocking that you felt comfortable using this horrific slur when speaking to an African American woman in a group of credible witnesses.”

 York said in Thursday’s news release that the court has taken steps to resolve the matter and that Mahoney will not supervise staff or appear in court until the matter is settled.